dshuffma-ibm/intern-training-2016/README.md

 This is may look like the smallest section but it should take far longer then any other section.
 Take your time here and ping us with questions/concerns/stuckness.

-1. Run through [learn-chaincode](https://github.com/IBM-Blockchain/learn-chaincode) - this is a quick intro into how to write chaincode, protip build the chaincode locally before deploying
+1. Run through [learn-chaincode](https://github.com/IBM-Blockchain/learn-chaincode) - this is a quick intro into how to write chaincode
+	- protip build the chaincode locally before deploying
 1. Run through [marbles tutorial 1](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part1.md) choose the **"Manual Network Setup"** and **"Run Marbles on Local Machine"** - its a very simple asset trading example
-1. Run through [marbles tutorial 2](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part2.md) - still a very simple asset tradin example
+1. Run through [marbles tutorial 2](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part2.md) - still a very simple asset trading example

 #Explore the Bluemix IBM Blockchain Service
 The last thing you should see before going off into the wild is the IBM Blockchain Service Dashboard.